Florin12er/nvim/README.md

 ## Customize Further (Optional):
-Feel free to explore and customize the configuration according to your preferences.
-If you encounter any issues or have questions, don't hesitate to open an issue on this repository.
+Feel free to explore and customize the configuration according to your preferences. ef you encounter azy issues or have questions, don't hesitate to open an issue on this repository.